Security Management MSc

 Our MSc Security Management degree course offers you two routes of study, depending on your preferences and career goals:

-In addition to Security Management and Research Methods and Ethics, you'll study two additional Core Units from the list above, and a relevant Specialist Option.
+In addition to Security Management and your research methods study, you'll study an additional Core Module from the list above, and a relevant Specialist Option from one of your Core Subjects.
 You'll only be able to study a Specialist Option if enough other students elect to take the option in question.

 Specialist Options include: